tax gain harvest

 So, should you tax gain harvest?
 Maybe!
 Especially if you have a low-income year.

-Or, if you have a several-year (or 20-30 years in the case of retirement planning) tax projection that shows you will pay more in capital gains taxes if you sell in the future rather than selling now, you should tax gain harvest.
+Or, if your 20-30-year tax projection shows that you will pay more in capital gains taxes if you sell in the future rather than selling now, you should tax gain harvest.

-You should tax gain harvest either because you have access to the 0% Federal Capital Gains Tax bracket or because your capital gains taxes will be higher in the future.
+You should tax gain harvest because you can access the 0% Federal Capital Gains Tax bracket or because your capital gains taxes will be higher in the future.

 The idea is that you want to pay the least in taxes over your lifetime.
-So, if you have a known expense in a few years that you plan to pay for with appreciated assets, you should do so if you can sell now and pay less in tax.
+If you have a known expense in a few years that you plan to pay for with appreciated assets, you should do so if you can sell now and pay less tax.

 Is It Worth your Time to Tax Gain Harvest?